 * Fed tapers purchases by $10 bln a month, keeps rates low

-* November housing starts highest in nearly six years
+* November U.S. housing starts highest in nearly six years

-"This is a vote of confidence in the economy and represents the first step toward monetary policy normalization.
-The forward guidance on rates was dovish, as the Fed endeavors to minimize any negative fallout from the decision to taper," said David Joy, chief market strategist, Ameriprise Financial, Boston.
+"This is a vote of confidence in the economy and represents the first step toward monetary policy normalization," said David Joy, chief market strategist at Ameriprise Financial, in Boston.

-Gains in the Nasdaq were limited by Jabil Circuit Inc , which tumbled 20.6 percent to $15.66 a day after forecasting current-quarter results way below Wall Street estimates.
-The outlook weighed on other companies in the technology space, including Apple Inc, which fell 1.7 percent to $545.96.
+Tech underperformed the broader market, with shares of Jabil Circuit Inc tumbling 20.5 percent to $15.67 a day after it forecast current-quarter results way below Wall Street's estimates.
+The outlook weighed on other companies in the technology space, including Apple Inc, which slipped 0.8 percent to $550.77.

-Shares of Lennar Corp rose 5.2 percent to $37.03 after the No. 3 U.S. homebuilder reported a 32 percent jump in fourth-quarter profit.
-Also, data on Wednesday showed U.S. housing starts surged to the highest in nearly six years in November, a sign of strength in the housing market.
+Shares of Lennar Corp jumped 6.3 percent to $37.43 after the No. 3 U.S. homebuilder reported a 32 percent jump in fourth-quarter profit.
+Data on Wednesday showed that U.S. housing starts surged to the highest in nearly six years in November, a sign of strength in the housing market.